julianedelman2791/ECSE_6320_PROJECT_4/README.md

 ## Project Structure

-The project consists of the following files:
+The project consists of the following files.
+Also note that the full `Column.txt` was used for the program; however, the files that have been uploaded are reduced to ten lines each for simple understanding.

 `dictionary_codec.py` is the main Python script containing all encoding and query functionalities.
 It includes multi-threading for parallel processing and SIMD optimization via NumPy for accelerated query operations.